lijw07/prototype/README.md

 I just used this website https://mockaroo.com/ and imported the data into my server.

 *Make sure that the fields follow the same format as the table*

+# THERE WILL BE A GOOD CHANCE THAT THIS PROJECT WILL BE RESTRUCTURED AND USE .NET